top of page

 Have been designed with input from phenomenal community Thought Leaders: City and county emergency management experts, civil engineers, environmental scientists, cultural leaders, school officials, professional artists, and higher education researchers.

 Have been field tested with experience Teacher Leaders.
-Together, we have built a toolkit of creative, evidence-based, persuasive, and culturally responsive hazard mitigation programs/products.
+Together, we have built a set of KTFR Storymaking Tools--creative, evidence-based, persuasive, and culturally responsive hazard mitigation programs/products.
 We aim to mitigate harm from extreme weather so that we can keep hazards like hurricanes from becoming DISASTERS.
 IN DISASTERS, PEOPLE DIE!

 Center an analysis of flooding as a socioscientific situation, inside of which there can often exist relationships between development practices, sea level rise, and flooding events, especially those occurring in low-income, under-resourced communities.

-Have included leaders from over 16 organizations, including the National Weather Service , NOAA Office for Coastal Management, the SC Sea Grant Consortium, and City of Charleston Dept. of Emergency Management have served as mentors and knowledge generators in the emerging project.
-Both the College of Charleston and the Citadel have served as higher education partners in this collective impact effort to GET HURRICANE SMART!
+Have included leaders from over 16 organizations, including the National Weather Service , NOAA Office for Coastal Management, the SC Sea Grant Consortium, the Citadel STEM Center, the Near Center for Climate Studies at the Citadel and City of Charleston Dept. of Emergency Management ,their GIS office, and Youth Volunteer Corps have served as mentors and knowledge generators in the emerging project.

 Have earned us recognition from NOAA as a Weather Ready Nation Ambassador program of